 - Teacher and Principal Preparation and Support

 Mariesa Herrmann specializes in designing and conducting education evaluations.
-Her research has focused on policies intended to improve educator effectiveness such as teacher and principal evaluation, pay-for-performance, and intensive professional development.
+Her research has focused on interventions intended to improve educator effectiveness such as teacher and principal evaluation, professional development, and pay for performance.

-Herrmann has published in the Journal of Labor Economics, Journal of Human Resources, Labour Economics, and Statistics and Public Policy.
+Herrmann attended underresourced public schools.
+This informs her interest in understanding how to improve students’ access to high quality education that allows them to realize their full academic and social potential.
+She has published in the Journal of Labor Economics, Journal of Research on Educational Effectiveness, Journal of Human Resources, and Statistics and Public Policy.
 She holds a Ph.D. in economics from Columbia University.

 Mathematica Leads the Regional Educational Laboratory (REL) for the Mid-Atlantic Region